Special and prototypes Nikon

 The mechanism with reference by mirror of the light on the scale of the diaphragms is already present.

-The design is these of professional Nikon " feel ", mixture semi-between F2 directed pro and more compact FM.
+The design and feeling are the same as professional Nikon cameras.
+It is between the F2 pro and more compact FM.

 This image of the model shows signs of intensive use, perhaps it was used for reliability test led by Nikon.

-To note the concentric button of release to the lever of rearmament with the cavity of release by cable as on the model F3 in 1980.
+To note the concentric button of shutter release to the lever of rearmament with the cavity to shoot by cable like the model F3 in 1980.

 Nikon F4 Prototypes